ovh/cds/docs/content/tutorials/tutorials.worker-model-vsphere.md

 +++
-title = "Setup Openstack Worker Model" weight = 4
+title = "Setup VSphere Worker Model" weight = 4

 [menu.main]
 parent = "tutorials"
-identifier = "tutorials-openstack"
+identifier = "tutorials-vsphere"

 +++

-CDS build using OVH.com Openstack infrastructure
+CDS build using VSphere infrastructure

-## Create Openstack user

-In OVH manager, in [cloud section](https://www.ovh.com/manager/cloud), click on the menu on the *Servers>Openstack* item.

-You will be able to create a worker model Openstack user, enter description (name and password will be generated).

-## Add Openstack worker model
+## Add VSphere worker model

-We need to define an Openstack worker model to have Openstack hatchery booting workers.
+We need to define a VSphere worker model to have VSphere hatchery booting workers.

-We will create a model called docker:
+We will create a worker model called debian8-docker:

- * With low hardware capacity (vps-ssd-1)
  * On Debian 8
  * With docker ready to use
  * Git installed

 First, define a udata file.
 It is a shell script executed just after the boot sequence complete.
-Our docker udata will look like this:
+Our udata will look like this:

 ```bash
 # Install docker